star-whale/starwhale/docs/docs/tutorials/cifar10.md

 6 out of 6 steps finished ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00 0:00:03
 ```

-There we are.
-We have finished all the hard parts.
+Here we are.
+We have finished all the complex parts.

 ## Run the evaluation job and see the metrics

-Before we can really evaluate our model, we should copy the runtime, model and dataset to the StarWhale instance.Visit the console, create one job and watch the evaluation metrics.
+Before we evaluate our model, we should copy the runtime, model, and dataset to the Starwhale instance.
+Open the console, create one job, and look at the evaluation metrics.

 * **Create one evaluation job**
 ![create evaluation job](../img/cifar10_create.png)